BeeyondCereal

 Instructions

-• Add your bacon to a large wok or skillet over medium to medium-high heat.
+• Cook bacon.
+Add bacon to a large skillet or wok over medium to medium-high heat.
+Cook until crispy, then remove, chop if needed, and drain excess grease.

-• Stir to combine the eggs with the rice, then add green onions, soy sauce, and bacon pieces.
+• Combine.
+Stir eggs into the rice, then add green onions, soy sauce, and bacon.
+Mix well and cook 1 minute until heated through.

-• Serve with sliced green onions on top if desired.
-Enjoy!
+• Serve.
+Serve warm, garnished with additional green onions if desired.

 Notes

-• Reheat in a microwave-safe bowl for 1-2 minutes, stirring halfway.
-Optionally, add a small pat of butter for moisture.
+• Reheating.
+Reheat in the microwave 1 to 2 minutes, stirring halfway.
+Add a small pat of butter if needed.

-• Store leftovers in an airtight container in the fridge for up to 3-4 days.
+• Storage.
+Store leftovers in an airtight container in the refrigerator for 3 to 4 days.

 Nutritional Information